Sunday, February 10, 2008

 CHAPTER ONE

-When Joseph woke up, he could smell the rotting corpses that were piled all around the city of Kigali, Rwanda.
-He sat up on his cot in the barracks.
-He could never get use to that sorrowful and sickening smell of decaying bodies.
-Joseph had employed a teenager, Charles, to fetch water for him and to wash his clothing and carry his equipment.
+When Joseph woke up, he could smell the rotting human corpses that were piled all around the city of Kigali, Rwanda.
+He sat up on his cot in the military barracks.
+He could not get use to the sickening smell of decaying bodies.
+Joseph had employed a teenager, Charles, to fetch water for him and to wash his clothing and carry his clothes and military equipment.
 The boy went to fetch two buckets of water from a nearby river.
-Joseph reminded him that the water had to be boiled before he would use it to drink or wash.
-Charles had lost his entire family during the killings in Rwanda, in the summer of 1994.
-To Joseph, it seemed that Charles was always in a daze, and silent.
-Joseph had managed to convince the silent boy to tell his story.
+Joseph reminded him that the water had to be boiled before he could use it to drink or wash.

 Copyright © 2007 by Angeline Bandon-Bibum